Ministry of Information and Culture (Kuwait)

 The Ministry of Culture and Information of Kuwait is one of the ministries of the State of Kuwait.
-It was established in 1979 by a decree issued by Sheikh Jaber Al-Ahmad Al-Jaber Al-Sabah.
+It was established in 1979 by a decree issued by the state's ruler Sheikh Jaber Al-Ahmad Al-Jaber Al-Sabah.
 The ministry undertakes the media, intellectual and cultural policy and contributes to sponsoring art.
 The Ministry of Information is also concerned with tourism and antiquities affairs.

-The current Minister is Abdulrahman Badah Al-Mutairi.
+The current Minister is Abdul Rahman Badah Al-Mutairi.